-1) The fact that they rhyme can, alone, mean that, despite their being translations from the Chinese, these translations are indeed genuine Manchu poems (in terms of language at least, rather than content).
-Apart from rhymes, it seems to me that the translator(s?) may have tried sometimes to obey constraints regarding verse length.
+1) The fact that they rhyme is enough to show that despite their being translations from the Chinese, these translations are indeed genuine Manchu poems (in terms of language at least, rather than content).
+Apart from rhymes, it seems to me that the translator(s?) may also have tried to obey some constraints regarding verse length.
 For instance in the following couplet, taken from the second uculen in the first volume (f°15):

 aniya aniya emu adali ningge ilha.